MicrosoftDocs/sdk-api/sdk-api-src/content/memoryapi/nf-memoryapi-setprocessvalidcalltargets.md

 ## -description

-<p class="CCE_Message">[Some information relates to pre-released product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.]
+<div class="alert"><b>Note</b>  Some information relates to pre-released product which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.</div><div> </div>

 Provides Control Flow Guard (CFG) with a list of valid indirect call targets and specifies whether they should be marked valid or not.
-The valid call target information is provided as a list of offsets relative to a virtual memory range

-(start and size of the range).
-The call targets specified should be 16-byte aligned and in ascending
+The valid call target information is provided as a list of offsets relative to a virtual memory range (start and size of the range).
+The call targets specified should be 16-byte aligned and in ascending order.

-order.

 ## -parameters